raypulver/phpleon/README.md

 In addition to arrays, you can also serialize objects, but only public properties will be serialized, and it will treat the data as an associative array.

+If you want to create a template to be passed to `LEON\Channel` dynamically, you can pass an example value of the data you wish to serialize to `LEON\Channel::toTemplate`.

 ## License
 MIT